rzachary/rickeyzachary.com/_drafts/2020-04-21-new-lamarjackson.md

 tags: football, fantasy-sports
 ---

 Last year in fantasy football the best value per average draft position would have to have gone to Lamar Jackson.
 He was regularly drafted in the middle of the 8th round in 2019, yet was the highest scoring player overall in almost all formats.
+When talking about championship commonality in 2019, he only trailed Dalvin Cook and Christian McCaffery.
+Those players were the only to be represented on more championship teams.

 When I am constructing a team, every year I look at value being the overall theme of my team.
 Even if I loose badly if my team has great value at each position I know I did my job that year.
 What do I mean by value, I want to out perform the other teams every round; drafting players that will score more points than other players drafted in the same round.
 Lamar Jackson in 2019 was the epitome of thinking about value first.
 He provided draft felxiblity since he was usually selected with aa later average draft position, giving you the ability to select lots of more risky picks when assembling a team and knowning you would probably have a later QB selection who would clearly out performed his draft position.

-He only trailed Dalvin Cook and Christian McCaffery in commonality on teams winning their fantasy leagues.

-This is a player we want to target in leagues, low adp and higher upside; but Lamar Jackson is not he person to target in the upcoming drafts.
+This is a player we want to target in leagues, low adp and higher upside; but Lamar Jackson is not the person to target in the upcoming drafts.

 # There will be blood...
 I mean regression
 Lamar Jackson's season while incredible is a bit of an anomoly for a number of reasons.
 His rushing numbers are a bit high even for running QuarterBacks.
-If we take a look at the top rushing
+If we take a look at the top rushing based on attempts